weijiewow/perlints/readme.md

 # Classical Perlin Noise

 A library for 1D, 2D, 3D, and 4D classical Perlin noise in TypeScript.
+See the visual test cases [here](https://weijiewow.github.io/perlints/).

 ## Generating Noise